 Know Your State’s Statute of Limitations.
 Each state has a statute of limitations on debt.
 Once your debt reaches a certain age, it is considered “zombie debt,” and you are no longer legally obligated to pay it.
 The age limit varies from state to state, but it’s typically around 4-6 years.

 A collection agency is still allowed to contact you about these debts, but they can no longer sue you for them, and you are not required to pay them.

 Remove Solomon and Solomon, PC From Your Credit Report Today!

-Lexington Law specializes in disputing Solomon and Solomon, PC accounts.
-They have over 18 years of experience and have removed over 7 million negative items for their clients in 2020 alone.
+Lexington Law can assist you in disputing Solomon and Solomon, PC accounts.
+They have over 18 years of experience and their clients saw over 6 million removals on their clients in 2021 alone.